stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 matrix = rot.multiply(trans);
 ```

-The _cross product_ yield the vector perpendicular to two other vectors (using the right-hand rule):
+The _cross product_ yields the vector perpendicular to two other vectors (using the right-hand rule):

 ```java
 public Vector cross(Vector vec) {